20 Perimenopause Symptoms Ranked by How Disruptive They Are

 19. Breast tenderness that makes clothing uncomfortable

 Tender breasts make certain activities uncomfortable.
 Exercise might hurt.
 Hugging feels uncomfortable.
 The symptom is noticeable but usually limited in impact.
 Most women report this as minor compared to other symptoms.
+The tenderness is cyclical for most women.

 20. Irregular periods that create inconvenience